gVieiraX/gVieiraX/README.md

  * 💬 I'm a aspiring IT professional who is interested in system development and data analysis.
 With a proactive and persistent nature, I look forwad to working in the tecnhology market, always contributing my knowledges and training myself .
 Open to new opportunities and challenges.

  * 📚 Studying Software Engineering and taking extracurricular courses.
-Currently studying and improving my skills in Java and Spring Boot.
+Currently studying and improving my skills in React Native.

  *  👨🏿‍💻 I've basic knowledge in web development with CSS, HTML, Java Script, familiarity with frameworks like React and Node.js, Java with Spring Framework and relational databases.